jameshughes89/cs102/src/site/cpp-objects.rst

               std::string& email()              {return email_;}
     };

+* Notice the two constructors for the ``Friend``
+    * A default constructor that takes no parameters
+    * A constructor that takes three strings as parameters

 * The last four lines are a way we can have accessors for a private fields
 * The first thing to note is that the whole method is actually written here in the header since it is only one line long